 Writing now is a daily reflection, a midnight thought turned into inspiration.
 By reading even more than you already did, writing can be greatly improved.
 Rereading old blog posts and catching one or two grammar issues turns me into my own critic, one that is not harsh on me but shows me that writing is a conscious process of unconscious ideas.

 I don’t have to be a female Shakespeare or Tennyson, a Joyce or Yeats.
 As long as my mind can be improved upon by writing daily, my eyes will remain the only witness they always were.
-Quiet, respectful and non-judgemental.
+Quiet, respectful and non-judgmental.

 For more info on writing in general, please visit: